How can we help you today?

 Are ccTLDs more trustworthy?

-ccTLDs can enhance trust with local users by indicating a focus on their region.
-However, trust also depends on the website’s content and reputation.
+ccTLDs can enhance trust by indicating focus on a specific country.
+However, trust also has a lot to do with the website’s content and reputation, among many other factors.

 What if my business expands globally later?

 If you plan to expand globally, consider using a gTLD like .com and your ccTLD.
-This can help you reach a broader audience while maintaining your local presence.
+Using both domains help you reach a broader audience while maintaining your local presence.

 Read more from this author